-• More than \$500, you must deposit your tax.
-See When Must You Deposit Your FUTA Tax.

-• \$500 or less, you can deposit your tax, pay your tax with a major credit card, debit card, or pay your tax by check or money order with your return.

-Less than \$1, you do not have to pay it.
+- More than \$500, you must deposit your tax.
+See When Must You Deposit Your FUTA Tax, earlier. - \$500 or less, you can deposit your tax, pay your tax with a credit card or debit card, pay your tax by EFW if filing electronically, or pay your tax by check or money order with your return.
+For more information on electronic payment options, visit the IRS website at www.irs.gov/payments. - Less than \$1, you don't have to pay it.

-If you do not deposit as required and pay any balance due with Form 940, you may be subject to a penalty.
+If you don't deposit as required and pay any balance due with Form 940, you may be subject to a penalty.